-- 1. Are the objectives and the proposed methodology clearly stated? - 2.
-Will the approach and methodology lead to satisfying the objectives? - 3.
-Are the scope, effort, and budget reasonable in relation to the approach and stated objectives? - 4.
-Does the proposal reflect new ideas and/or approaches to solving the problem? - 5.
-Does the proposal reflect an adequate awareness of related research complete or being done elsewhere? - 6.
-Will the proposed research produce original data and avoid unnecessary duplication of work being done by others? - 7.
-Are there adequate facilities to complete the proposed work successfully? - 8.
+- 1. Does the proposal address one of the FY 2016 priority categories? - 2.
+Are the objectives and the proposed methodology clearly stated? - 3.
+Will the approach and methodology lead to satisfying the objectives? - 4.
+Are the scope, effort, and budget reasonable in relation to the approach and stated objectives? - 5.
+Does the proposal reflect new ideas and/or approaches to solving the problem? - 6.
+Does the proposal reflect an adequate awareness of related research complete or being done elsewhere? - 7.
+Will the proposed research produce original data and avoid unnecessary duplication of work being done by others? - 8.
+Are there adequate facilities to complete the proposed work successfully? - 9.
 Is the principal investigator qualified to undertake the proposed work as demonstrated through past training, experience, and publication record in this or closely related research?